 She has some sincere gripes and some imagined, one of them being that on Section 10.2 of the LinkedIn Terms of Service there is a long list of “don’ts” that pretty much prohibit anybody from using LinkedIn in a way that would be productive.
-Here is where her argument falls apart though, she doesn’t dislike LinkedIn nor has she had a bad experience on LinkedIn.
-She simply finds the terms of service unnacceptable.
+Here is where her argument falls apart, though, she doesn’t dislike LinkedIn nor has she had a bad experience on LinkedIn.
+She simply finds the terms of service unacceptable.
 Should more lawyers be worried about the terms of service?
-In my opinion the answer is no.
+In my opinion, the answer is no.

 Go to your home page.

 Find the little picture of you in the upper right-hand corner and move your cursor over it.

 Click on Privacy and Settings